basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 That's $136.76 USD at the time of writing.
 This is hypothetical, until I decide to deploy to the main-net.

 To me, for a fun little project which probably nobody would use, that price was too high.
-I didn't know how much I would be willing to spend, but $136.76 is too much.
+I don't know how much I'd be willing to spend, but $136.76 is too much.

-I started reading about how to improve the efficiency of a contract's deployment using [this little paper](http://article.nadiapub.com/IJGDC/vol10_no12/6.pdf) and implemented some changes.
-I got rid of some variables and hard-coded the values instead, among other changes.
-With each change, I'd run `truffle compile` then run `ConwaysGameOfLife.new.estimateGas()` again in `truffle console`.
-I got it down to `708354`, then `644904`.
+I Googled how to improve the efficiency of a contract's deployment and found [this little paper](http://article.nadiapub.com/IJGDC/vol10_no12/6.pdf).
+So I got rid of some variables and hard-coded the values instead, among other changes.
+With each change, I'd run `truffle compile` and `estimateGas()`.

-It then went up again to `695936` - some things I did, weirdly, made it worse.
-Unintuitively, using larger integer types such as `uint` (256 bits) instead of smaller (`uint8`) somehow reduces gas costs.
+First, I got it down to **708,354 gas**, then **644,904 gas**.
+Then it went up again to **695,936 gas**; some things I did made it worse.
+Unintuitively, using larger integer types such as `uint` (256 bits) instead of smaller (`uint8`) reduces gas costs.

-I also experimented with increasing the size of the world from 5x5 to 10x5 as it looks a lot more fun.
-That brought the deployment gas price up to `652508` and `106708` for a transaction.
-But that would have meant re-doing all the tests since the size is now hardcoded in the contract.
-Not worth it on a project like that.
+I also experimented with increasing the size of the world from 5x5 to 10x5.
+That brought the deployment price up to **652,508 gas** and the transaction price to **106,708 gas**.
+Committing to this, though, would mean re-doing the tests since the size is now hardcoded in the contract.
+By this point, I had sunk more than enough time into it.

-So, I settled on a solution which would cost `611944` to deploy.
-In this process, I also reduced the gas price for a transaction from `370270` gas to `72213` gas.

-In the end, here's where my hypothetical costs ended up:
+In the end, I settled on a solution with these hypothetical costs:

-* Deployment gas price: `611944`, which would be equivalent to about $115.82.
+* Deployment price: **611,944 gas**, which would be equivalent to about $115.82.
-  * Saving: `110595`, or $20.93.
+  * Saving: **110,595 gas**, or $20.93.
-* Transaction gas price: `72213`, which would be equivalent to about $13.66.
+* Transaction price: **72,213 gas**, which would be equivalent to about $13.66.
-  * Saving: `298057`, or $56.41.
+  * Saving: **298,057 gas**, or $56.41.

 I was happy with this amount of rewriting in order to get a more efficient contract working.